top of page

 Work Flexibility

 CHRCL is a hybrid workplace with flexible hours.
-Our goal is quality not quantity.

 the whole strike crew.HEIC